braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 **Common use cases for syncing custom audiences include**:

-- Targeting high-value users via multiple channels to drive purchases or engagement.
+- Targeting high-value users with multiple channels to drive purchases or engagement.
 - Retargeting users who are less responsive to other marketing channels.
 - Creating suppression audiences to prevent users from receiving advertisements when they're already loyal consumers of your brand.
 - Creating lookalike audiences to acquire new users more efficiently.